-Up to $100K in Grants Available for Creative Initiatives to Enhance Local Commercial Districts
+$400,000 in Grants Provided to Non-Profit Neighborhood Development Organizations for Creative Initiatives to Enhance Local Commercial Districts

-Last year, 37 BIDs across New York City submitted project proposals for the BID Challenge.
-Seven BIDs were awarded grants of up to $75,000 for innovative projects including storefront improvements, district marketing campaigns, and public art installations.
+The Neighborhood Challenge follows the inaugural BID Challenge grant competition.
+In 2013 seven BIDs were awarded grants of up to $75,000 for innovative projects including storefront improvements, district marketing campaigns, and public art installations.
 These winning programs and initiatives are currently being implemented in business corridors across the Bronx, Brooklyn, Manhattan, and Queens.